What Makes A Brand?

 Let’s take a look at this from a company’s perspective.
 One reason brands fail is that they don’t take a stand and communicate it.
 Trying to match with competitors’ moves, specs and features results in mediocre offerings.
 The brand is about “This is why we do what we do.
 We make X, so that our customers feel Y” and this ‘why’ implies trade-offs.
 Accordingly, this focus should be obvious in practice.
 Southwest Airlines, for instance, has cut off services like lounges and seating class choices in order to be best at offering low prices, fast flights and friendly service.
 If a brand can’t figure out where it stands and for whom, I find it hard to trust.

 In today’s business landscape, it is natural to feel like your company is falling behind.
 But taking shortcuts to facilitate brand affinity and trust can only backfire in the long run.
 I think ultimately businesses and individuals that are patient will reap the rewards.
 The reason is that trust cannot be bought.
 Trust has to be earned.
 It comes from showing up consistently and genuinely over time and practicing what you preach.
 Perhaps the most exciting realization is that you do not need to be big anymore to succeed.
 But you do need to be trusted.
 We can judge brands quickly by looking at what people say about them.
+Using methods as simple as corporate uniforms can naturally promote a brand and project a sense of professionalism especially towards the customers.

 Brands are quick to vie for our loyalty.